SevereTireDamage/library/README.md

 # library
 Links and notes to resources I've found helpful and that are either too specific or too broad to find again through Google.

+Using a flat list with hashtags until some structure emerges.

 ## links
 http://stackoverflow.com/questions/2628672/what-should-every-javascript-programmer-know/2629004#2629004 #technical #javascript